Booking for this tour has now closed – to receive updates on dates for next year’s tour sign up to our Newsletter

 Several fusca-type Ophrys are said to be endemic to Sicily, and we'll do our very best to see as many as possible - not least O. laurensis on the mountain from which it was first described, Mt Lauro.

 Naked Man Orchid Orchis italica will be frequently encountered on our travels, but we'll keep our eyes peeled for hybrids too - we'd hope to find their hybrid lovechild with Man Orchid Orchis anthropophora.
 In some areas Anacamptis longicornu will carpet the floor as numerous as bluebells back home in the UK, and Neotinea lactea will be a frequent delight too.
 Ophrys hybrids may also be encountered as the week goes on - this tour promises to be a feast for the eyes.
-(Speaking of feasts, this is Sicily, so we'd hope to be well-fed too!)
+(Speaking of feasts, this is Sicily, so we will be placing some emphasis on the quality of the food we will be treated to throughout the week - our accomodation providers evening meals are of simply superb, five course quality!)

 Tour Leaders